Fender has always come up with the best guitars where their varying models cater to different ranges of needs of the guitarists.

 This Squier guitar from Fender is manufactured thoughtfully while employing a resonant pine body type which is just like the original Esquire.

 It comes with a comfortable ‘C’ shape 1-piece maple neck, a conventional bridge with the sturdy brass barrel saddled, and a single-coil configuration of pickup.
 It is all simple to use and service as well.
+Learn more about Changing the Guitar Strings pt 4.

 The playability of this instrument is superb.
 The guitar is strung with 6 x strings which are of 9 – 42 gauge.
 Those are quite convenient to play and they work quite well through the control settings.